mythology-and-legends-in-warfare

 The Origins of Norman Heraldic Shields and Emblems

 The heraldic tradition of the Normans emerged from a fusion of Norse, Frankish, and Anglo-Saxon visual cultures, crystallizing into a formal system during the 11th and 12th centuries.
-Before the Norman Conquest of England in 1066, warriors relied on simple clan symbols, painted shields, and banners to identify allied forces in the chaos of battle.
-By the early 12th century, hereditary coats of arms became hereditary, codified by heralds who recorded and regulated these emblems.
+Before the Norman Conquest of England in 1066, warriors relied on simple clan symbols, painted shields, and banners to identify allied forces amidst the chaos of battle.
+By the early 12th century, hereditary coats of arms became established, codified by heralds who recorded and regulated these emblems.
 The Bayeux Tapestry, created around 1070, provides one of the earliest visual records of Norman shields featuring crosses, dragons, and geometric patterns—though these were not yet inherited, they laid the groundwork for the heraldic system that would later dominate European warfare and noble identity.

 The Normans themselves were descendants of Vikings who settled in northern France (Normandy) in the 9th and 10th centuries.
 Their martial culture prized loyalty, bravery, and lineage.
 Heraldic symbols served as practical identifiers on the battlefield—where armor obscured faces—and as statements of prestige and divine favor.
 The adoption of heraldry paralleled the rise of feudalism, where land tenure and military service were tied to personal allegiance.
 Thus, a Norman knight’s shield became a public declaration of his family, his lord, and his own reputation.
+The shield itself evolved in shape: early Norman shields were long, kite-shaped designs covering much of the body, ideal for cavalry and infantry alike.
+By the 12th century, shorter, more triangular shields became common, prioritizing maneuverability while still displaying the bearer’s device prominently.

 The Language of Tinctures: Colors and Metals

 In heraldic terminology, the colors, metals, and furs used on a shield are called tinctures.
-Each tincture carried a symbolic meaning that reinforced the warrior’s character or aspirations.
+Each tincture carried symbolic meaning that reinforced the warrior’s character or aspirations.
 The primary metals were gold (Or) and silver (Argent), representing generosity and peace, or purity and truth, respectively.
 Colors included:

 - Green (Vert): Hope, joy, and sometimes loyalty in love.
+Green was less common but used by families with strong ties to forested lands or hunting traditions.

-- Purple (Purpure): Royalty, sovereignty, and justice.
+- Purple (Purpure): Royalty, sovereignty, and justice—rare among lower nobility due to the expense of the dye.

 - Black (Sable): Constancy, wisdom, or grief.
+Black also denoted a warrior’s solemn vow or mourning for a fallen leader.

 Charges: The Symbolic Animals and Objects